dnsimple/erldns/README.md

 ### AXFR Support

 AXFR zone transfers are not currently implemented.
-The current "implementation" is just a stub.
+The current "implementation" (`m:erldns_axfr`) is just a stub.

 ## Tests